standardebooks/manual/4-semantics.rst

 		That demmed, elusive Pimpernel?”</div>
 	</div>

-While that snipped might *visually* present the text as a paragraph followed by a quotation of verse, the actual HTML tells us nothing about *what these lines of text actually are*.
+While that snippet might *visually* present the text as a paragraph followed by a quotation of verse, the actual HTML tells us nothing about *what these lines of text actually are*.

 Compare the above snippet to this next snippet, which renders almost identically but uses semantically-correct elements and epub’s semantic inflection to tell us *what the text is*: